Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 When someone creates a page from a template with variables, they’ll fill out a form with text fields or lists for each variable in the template.
 The information they provide will be added to the page automatically.

-To add a variable to a template, type /variable while editing a template.
+To add a variable to a template, type /variable while editing.
 Use the same name and type as another variable in the same template to reuse it.
-It is only possible to add variables to custom templates.

 Use placeholder text to add instructions or sample text to pages created from a template.
 Placeholder text will only appear when a page is being edited – it’s invisible to anyone who’s viewing the published version.

-To add a label to a template, select Add labels from the ••• menu in the top right while editing a template.
+To add a label to a template, tap the tag icon next to the breadcrumb while editing.

 Was this helpful?